DIGNITY PALM SPRINGS is an independent lay organization that is seeking

 During most of the pontificate of Pope John Paul II (1978-2005), Cardinal Joseph

-Ratzinger (now Pope Benedict XVI) was the chief enforcer of orthodox doctrine.
+Ratzinger (later Pope Benedict XVI) was the enforcer of orthodox doctrine.
 Ironically,

-however, he had long ago vigorously defended (see the quote in the box to the right) the
+however, he had years earlier vigorously defended (see quote in the box to the right) the

-We cordially invite you (and bring a friend also, if you can) to attend one of the chapter's
+invite you (and bring a friend, if you can) to attend a

-Meanwhile, please explore this website further to learn more
+In the meantime, please do explore further on this website to learn more

-Anything that is underlined (in the text of any page of this website or in the two rows
+Things that are underlined (in the text of any page of this website or in either of the two rows

-that are just below the banner at the top of each page of this website) is a link to more
+below the banner at the top of each page of this website) links to still more information,

-info,

-on this website (or elsewhere); so just click on it to go there.
+on this website (or elsewhere): so just click on the link to go there.

-We echo a saintly Philadelphia pastor who posted this welcoming message on his parish
+We echo a saintly Philadelphia pastor who posted this welcome on the parish

 at the door.
 There are no perfect people here.
 You are invited, so come.